 Teaching children to read can be difficult under the best of circumstances.
 But just imagine the challenge of teaching a child whose first language is not English.

-This is the challenge that Carrie faces as she homeschools her children.
-Carrie’s children are “English language learners,” (also known as “second language learners”).
+This is the challenge that Karen* faces as she homeschools her children.
+Karen’s children are “English language learners,” (also known as “second language learners”).

 An English language learner, or ELL child, may have a difficult time communicating fluently in English.
 ELLs often require specialized instruction in the English language and other school-work.